VIAplanner/via-timetable/packages/docs/course-guide/README.md

 ### ChosenProgramTile

-The component for the programs listed in My_programs_List
+The component for the programs listed in MyprogramsList

 ```js
 ChosenProgramTile{